• Skip to primary navigation

 People holding saran wrap game prizes

 The question I get asked most often is what do you put in the saran wrap ball game?
-Honestly, it could be anything.
+Honestly, the prize ideas could be anything from chocolates to scratch off lottery tickets.

 I’ve included a list of my favorite saran wrap game prizes – just be aware that it can be expensive.
 I recommend buying things on sale throughout the year, checking out the Dollar store, or having family members chip in.
 Maybe even play this game instead of one of these gift exchange games and just have everyone chip in $5 if you’re worried about cost.

 And obviously make sure to keep in mind who you’ll be playing with.
-If you’re playing with a group that’s mostly kids, I’d probably skip the home decor and if you’re playing with all adults, probably skip the stuffed animals.
+If you’re playing with a group that’s mostly kids, I’d probably skip the home decor and if you’re playing with all adults, probably skip the stuffed animals and party favors.

-Okay, my favorite Christmas saran game prize ideas include:
+Okay, my favorite Christmas saran game gift ideas include:

 • Gift cards – get ones that are universal and make sense for small amounts like Target, Starbucks, Chick-Fil-A, Sonic, etc.

-• Cash – dollar bills and quarters work well and I like to put a $5 or $10 as the final gift, kind of like a Christmas bingo winner
+• Cash – dollar bills and quarters work well and I like to put a $5 or $10 as the final gift, kind of like a Christmas bingo winner.
+You could also do dollar coins or something similar.

 • Socks, gloves, ties, or other small clothing item